mmbman/Katagiri/jewel-mirror-awareness.md

 This means you have to practice.

 Practice means refined practice.
-Deallng with your life in terms other than those of a particular technique.
+Dealing with your life in terms other than those of a particular technique.
 A technical approach limits your world to a certain set of ideas.
 But your life is always going through something more than a limited world.

 So you have to learn about your life not only from the limited world of psychology or philosophy or physics.
 You have to listen to the teachings of your ancestors.
 This is the spiritual life.
 You have to see your life in this way and practice those ancient teachings.

 That is important.

 And then very naturally you will deepen your life.
 So practice is something quite different from the learning technique.
-That is why it this sutra says, “What has this to do with the power of skill?”
+That is why this sutra says, “What has this to do with the power of skill?”
 And if you practice this way the stone woman gets up to dance and the wooden man sings; your life really works.

 So it’s not within the reach of feeling or discrimination.
 You sit down in front of a particular therapist and you feel relief.
 That is not your feeling.
 That is not your discrimination.
 Because before you can feel relief you must be relieved.
 That is the total picture of your personality, always working.
 You don’t know what it is; that is why it is like a wooden man or a stone woman.
 But it works every day.
 So it sings a song and gets up and dances.